onvif/media-signing-framework/lib/plugins/README.md

 [threaded-signing/plugin.c](./threaded-signing/plugin.c).

 ## Loading a plugin
-The ONVIF Signed Media Framework does not support arbitrary plugins out of the box.
+The ONVIF Media Signing Framework does not support arbitrary plugins out of the box.
 It is up to the user to make sure to build with a self made signing plugin.